johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

     email = user.email
 ```

-Because of these shortcomings, it is important to use other optimization techniques in conjunction with `nplusone`.
+Because of these shortcomings, it is important to use other optimization techniques alongside `nplusone`.

 ## Use `django-zen-queries` to catch N+1 queries

 The [`django-zen-queries`](https://github.com/dabapps/django-zen-queries) package allows you to control which parts of your code are allowed to run queries and which aren't.
 You can use it to prevent unnecessary queries on prefetched objects, or to ensure that queries are only executed when they are needed.
 I use it on code that the `nplusone` package won't catch.

-For example, `nplusone` won't catch the following N+1 query but `django-zen-queries` will.
+For example, as outlined in the previous section, `nplusone` won't catch the following N+1 query, but `django-zen-queries` will.

 ```python
 from zen_queries import fetch, queries_disabled